top of page

 Why is it vital?

 By removing ticketing, we are removing barriers of accessibility that would otherwise limit the ability of our diverse audiences to enjoy quality arts.
-Barriers can be financial, and simply put, attending the theatre is not an affordable activity for everyone, especially larger families.
 Providing free events removes that financial burden so often associated with quality arts experiences.

 ADP-5802.jpg